cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 `currentTimestamp` is as defined in [ICS 24](../ics-024-host-requirements).

-`WASM Client Code` refers to WASM bytecode stored in the client store, which provides a target blockchain specific implementation of [ICS 2](../ics-002-client-semantics).
+`Wasm Client Code` refers to Wasm bytecode stored in the client store, which provides a target blockchain specific implementation of [ICS 2](../ics-002-client-semantics).

-`WASM Client` refers to a particular instance of `WASM Client Code` defined as a tuple `(WASM Client Code, ClientID)`.
+`Wasm Client` refers to a particular instance of `Wasm Client Code` defined as a tuple `(Wasm Client Code, ClientID)`.

-`WASM VM` refers to a virtual machine capable of executing valid WASM bytecode.
+`Wasm VM` refers to a virtual machine capable of executing valid Wasm bytecode.

 ### Desired Properties